collapsed-stacks/startups/questions/11806/how-to-recoup-money-from-a-failed-startup.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2017-01-01
 - score: 4

-<p>Your project and code is worth less in new hands because they'll have to spend money in learning it and adjusting it for their own needs.
-Ask any construction worker and they will tell you that building something from new is a lot easier and cheaper than converting an existing structure.</p>
+Your project and code is worth less in new hands because they'll have to spend money in learning it and adjusting it for their own needs.
+Ask any construction worker and they will tell you that building something from new is a lot easier and cheaper than converting an existing structure.

-<p>@Mowzer comments have value - but you say you have been there, done that.
+@Mowzer comments have value - but you say you have been there, done that.
 I suggest you think carefully before walking away from this.
 During the early days of search engines, I knew one search engine company that lost traction to yahoo/askjeves/google and instead refocused on performing search for oil and gas industry.
 It saved their bacon, gave them an extra ten years of business and they were eventually bought out by a larger hardware company that wanted to have a software search platform.
 Thus break your service down into products and ask yourself who you might think could best use them.
-The video communication element might have potential for corporate conferencing especially if its hosted outside the US (Edward Snowdens revelations has ruffled some international feathers - I know this based on my consulting work and have been involved with contracts that clients insisted on various aspects to be held outside US jurisdiction for example). </p>
+The video communication element might have potential for corporate conferencing especially if its hosted outside the US (Edward Snowdens revelations has ruffled some international feathers - I know this based on my consulting work and have been involved with contracts that clients insisted on various aspects to be held outside US jurisdiction for example).

-<p>Perhaps also consider partnering with home crafters (think Etsy with video, or Michaels craft stores offering presentations or education online).</p>
+Perhaps also consider partnering with home crafters (think Etsy with video, or Michaels craft stores offering presentations or education online).

-<p>But if you really want to sell up... then the value you have is tied within your brand, patents, data and lessons you have collected over time.
+But if you really want to sell up... then the value you have is tied within your brand, patents, data and lessons you have collected over time.
 If you want to pull the plug and walk away, try talking to an administrator (the folk that debt collectors use to reclaim debt).
 A good administrator will have an idea on who would value what you have most.
-Best of luck</p>
+Best of luck

 ## Answer 11848